-Road Trip Iceland Part 6 | Exploring Central-North Iceland around Lake Mývatn
+Exploring Central-North Iceland around Lake Mývatn | Iceland Road Trip Part 6

+A Gay Couple exploring Central North Iceland – Welcome to the natural world of Central Iceland around Lake Mývatn!
+After exploring the untouched eastern part of Iceland, we entered an environment full of volcanic activity, breathtaking natural spectacles, and thousands of midges.
+During our one-month road trip around Iceland, we planned three days exploring Central Iceland north of the Vatnajökull National Park.
 Starting with an ice-cold adventure to the Ice Cave Lofthellir underneath a volcano and our relaxed time at Lake Mývatn Nature Baths (so-called Blue Lagoon of the North) full of minerals, we got to know even more about the volcanic activities during a one-day bus trip to the volcano Askja with the small caldera lake Víti.
-Using Lake Mývatn as base, we went on our first whale watching boat tour in Húsavík.
+Using Lake Mývatn as a base, we went on our first whale-watching boat tour in Húsavík.
 Join us on our trip ‘Gay Couple exploring Central North Iceland’ adventure, which is part of the 21 days road trip around Iceland, and enjoy the next part of Iceland through a couple of men‘s eyes.

 Exploration of Lake Mývatn in Central North Iceland

 Arriving in North Iceland opens up a whole, new and different nature-world.
-The area around Lake Mývatn is like an oasis in the middle of a volcano dessert with its own unique wonders.
+The area around Lake Mývatn is like an oasis in the middle of a volcano desert, with its own unique wonders.
 But before we are going into detail, there is something else you need to know about the Lake Mývatn, the lake of midges.
-They are small but they are a lot of them.
-Even in late Summertime (late September) or early autumn, they are literally everywhere.
+They are small, but they are a lot of them.
+Even in late Summer (late September) or early autumn, they are literally everywhere.
 The only weather condition the midges cannot handle is wind.
 But as soon as the wind lies down, they are coming out of their hidden spots.
 Don’t worry, the Lake Mývatn midges do not bite nor sting.
-They are just simply very annoying.
+They are simply very annoying.

-Incredible views | Gay Couple exploring Central North Iceland © Coupleofmen.com
+Gay Couple exploring Central North Iceland © Coupleofmen.com

-Lake Mývatn – The Lake of Midges
+Our Lake Mývatn Adventures – The Lake of Midges

 Back to the beauty of the environment and to some handy tips along the way.
-If you make your road trip around Iceland counter clock, like we did, you will enter the wide green area around the lake by passing by Hverarond.
+If you make your road trip around Iceland counter clock, as we did, you will enter the wide green area around the lake by passing by Hverarond.
 It is steaming and horrible smelling but very colorful and this mineral-rich nature spectacle with solfataras and boiling mud pots is something not to miss.
 Take the road further over the 410 m high mountain pass Námaskarð and you will arrive after a short drive downhill at Reykjahlíð.
 This small municipality is the main place of the area Skútustaðir in the region Norðurland with 141 inhabitants, 3 camping sites, and a small, private airport.
 Welcome to Lake Mývatn and some of our Top 13 Highlights adventures of Iceland.

 Ice Cave Lofthellir with Árman from Saga Tours

-Bus Trip to Volcano Askja in Central Iceland with Mývatn Tours
+Bus Trip to Volcano Askja in Central Iceland

-North Iceland Whale Watching in Húsvík with Gentle Giants
+Whale Watching in Húsavík with Gentle Giants

 One of our biggest wishes would come true when we started planning a Whale Watching tour in North Iceland.
 Two cities are offering a 99% chance of seeing Whales during a tour, Húsavík and Dalvik.
 Of course, we were skeptical, but luckily without any reason!
 Our first stop for whale watching, Húsavík, is about 45 minutes driving distance from Reykjahlíð.